ARMmbed/workshop-ada-lovelace-ble/instructions.md

 ## 1. Blinky

 1. First we need to set up our project and our target.
-Go to *[link to microcontroller platform page]()* and click the **Add to your mbed Compiler** button.
+Go to the [NUCLEO_F401RE platform page](https://developer.mbed.org/platforms/ST-Nucleo-F401RE/) and click the **Add to your mbed Compiler** button.
 1. Go back to the compiler browser window and refresh the page.
 1. Click the Import button, then click **Click Here to import from URL**.
-1. Paste the following URL: *Your fork of the eiab-bluetooth-le repository*.
+1. Paste the following URL: https://github.com/ARMmbed/workshop-ada-lovelace-ble.
 1. Click the **Import** button.
 1. In the top right corner, verify that the right development board is selected.